okepscor/watercalc/README.md

 Creating City Records from a Spreadsheet
 ----------------------------------------

-Most of the city water rates are derived from data purchased from the [Oklahoma Municipal League (OML)](http://www.oml.org/).
+Most of the city water rates are derived from data provided by the [Oklahoma Municipal League (OML)](http://www.oml.org/).
 The OML data shows a minimum charge and costs for 5,000 gallons, 10,000 gallons, 50,000 gallons, and 200,000 gallons.
 From this, we derived four block rates: 0-5,000 gallons,